TCYang1006/Project-1/README.md

-# Events Tonight
+# This Week's Distractions
-Events Tonight is a one-stop event planner for those who like to get out, travel and have some fun.
+This Week's Distractions is a one-stop event planner for those who like to get out, travel and have some fun.
 Users can search by city and a list of events will display, along with the current weather forecast and a map of the location.

 ## Contents
 - index.html